-- Preferred Provider Organization (PPO)

-plans require you to use doctors and

-hospitals in the plan's provider network in

-order to get the most out of your benefits.

-Referrals are not needed to see a doctor or

-specialist; however, you will likely have to

-pay more when you see an out-of-network

-provider.

-- Health Maintenance Organization (HMO) plans have a network of doctors and hospitals.
+- Preferred Provider Organization (PPO) plans require you to use doctors and hospitals in the plan's provider network in order to get the most out of your benefits.
+Referrals are not needed to see a doctor, specialist or out-of-network provider; however, you will likely have to pay more. - Health Maintenance Organization (HMO) plans have a network of doctors and hospitals.
 If you want to see a provider outside of the network, you may need a referral.
-Many HMO plans are now Open Access (see below); check with your plan to confirm what type of network access is included.

-- Private-fee-for-service (PFFS) plans let you get care from any provider that agrees to accept the plan's terms and conditions of payment.
+Many HMO plans are now Open Access (see below); check with your plan to confirm what type of network access is included. - Private-fee-for-service (PFFS) plans let you get care from any provider that agrees to accept the plan's terms and conditions of payment.
 The provider must also be eligible to provide services under Original Medicare.